 The LOGFILE contains information logged by the transfer process uucico concerning a conversation with a remote site.
-If a problem occurs during the connection stage, it is noted here.
+If a problem occurs during the connection stage, it is noted in this file.
 The entry format is:

-login_name (time of transaction-process_number) message
+login name (time of transaction-process number) message